savaslabs/savaslabs.github.io/_posts/2017-01-30-docker-frontend-tools.md

 - Set [the official Node 7 image](https://hub.docker.com/_/node/) as the base image.
 This base image includes Node and npm.
 - Install PHP 5 and Composer
-- Make configuration changes necessary for running Yeoman
+- Make configuration changes necessary for running Yeoman, which is used to create new component folders in Pattern Lab
 - Expose ports 3001 and 3050 which are necessary for serving the Pattern Lab style guide.

 From this `Dockerfile` we built the image `savaslabs/node-php-composer` and made it [publicly available on DockerHub](https://hub.docker.com/r/savaslabs/node-php-composer/).

 One piece of advice I have for building images for local development is that while Alpine Linux based images may be much smaller in size, the bare-bones nature and lack of common packages makes it much more difficult to build upon.
 For that reason, we based our image on the standard `DebianJessie` Node image rather than the Alpine variant.

+This is also why we didn't just simply start from [the `wodby/drupal-php:7.0`](https://hub.docker.com/r/wodby/drupal-php/~/dockerfile/) image and install Node and npm on it.
+Unfortunately, the `wodby/drupal-php` image is built from `alpine:edge` which lacks many of the dependencies required to install Node and npm.

 Now a Docker purist might critique this image and recommend only "one process per container".
+This is a significant con of this approach, especially since Wodby already provides a PHP image with Composer installed.
+Ideally, we'd use that in conjunction with separate images that run Node and npm.

+However, the theme's setup makes that very difficult.
+Essentially PHP scripts and Composer commands are baked into the theme's npm scripts and gulp tasks, making it difficult to untangle them.
+For example, the `npm start` command runs Gulp tasks that depend on PHP to generate and serve the Pattern Lab style guide.

-However, since this image is for local development, isn't being used to deploy a production app, and encapsulates all of the applications required by the Pattern Lab Starter theme, we felt comfortable with this approach.
+Due to these constraints, and since this image is for local development, isn't being used to deploy a production app, and encapsulates all of the applications required by the Pattern Lab Starter theme, we felt comfortable with this approach.

 ### Using the image